TAQ2/tic-tac-toe-tests/ROADMAP.md

 * investigate deploying to github user as opposed to repo
 * cypress tests for a draw
 * use react 16 features e.g. fragments
+* stop caching when there is a new deploy

 ## Game Mechanics